vuejs-translations/docs-ko/src/guide/extras/render-function.md

 Vue's type definition also provides type inference for TSX usage.
 When using TSX, make sure to specify `"jsx": "preserve"` in `tsconfig.json` so that TypeScript leaves the JSX syntax intact for Vue JSX transform to process.

+### JSX Type Inference {#jsx-type-inference}

+Similar to the transform, Vue's JSX also needs different type definitions.
+Currently, Vue's types automatically registers Vue's JSX types globally.
+This means TSX will work out of the box when Vue's type is available.

+The global JSX types may cause conflict with used together with other libraries that also needs JSX type inference, in particular React.
+Starting in 3.3, Vue supports specifying JSX namespace via TypeScript's [jsxImportSource](https://www.typescriptlang.org/tsconfig#jsxImportSource) option.
+We plan to remove the default global JSX namespace registration in 3.4.

+For TSX users, it is suggested to set [jsxImportSource](https://www.typescriptlang.org/tsconfig#jsxImportSource) to `'vue'` in `tsconfig.json` after upgrading to 3.3, or opt-in per file with `/* @jsxImportSource vue */`.
+This will allow you to opt-in to the new behavior now and upgrade seamlessly when 3.4 releases.

+If there is code that depends on the presence of the global `JSX` namespace,  you can retain the exact pre-3.4 global behavior by explicitly referencing `vue/jsx`, which registers the global `JSX` namespace.

 ## Render Function Recipes {#render-function-recipes}

 Below we will provide some common recipes for implementing template features as their equivalent render functions / JSX.